Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 The first thing is to get inside.
 There are three double doors on the temple's ground floor and a balcony with another double door on the second floor.
-All three are protected by a magical trap that can teleport a PC straight to Hell unless it's disarmed or dispelled first by the usual means.
+All four are protected by a magical trap that can teleport a PC straight to Hell unless it's disarmed or dispelled first by the usual means.

 The ground floor doors lead to empty foyer areas from which the PCs can either